Commercial insurance options

 We offer protection whether you own a wrecker, rollback or roadside repair vehicle.
 You can add specialty tow coverages like On-hook and Garagekeepers Legal Liability to protect you when a customer’s vehicle is in your possession.More Info

 Several factors affect the cost of your South Dakota commercial auto policy, including your:

 Some industries have more risk than others.
 An electrician who carries tools and equipment to various job sites every day can expect to pay more than an insurance agent who occasionally visits clients.

 Your vehicle’s size and use affect your rate.
 A heavy dump truck used for transporting bulk dirt and gravel will likely have a higher premium than a small stake-body truck used on a ranch.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Sioux Falls than a smaller city like Yankton.
+It’s common to pay more for commercial auto coverage in a large city like Sioux Falls than in a smaller city like Yankton.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as tornadoes and floods are also factors.
+Areas susceptible to weather-related events, such as tornadoes and floods, are also factors.